MarkHedleyJones/dmenu-extended/README.md

 ### Option B: Installing dmenu from source

-Before executing the following commands make sure you have installed `build-essential` and `libx11-dev` from your package manager.
+Before executing the following commands make sure you have installed `build-essential`, `libx11-dev` and `libxinerama-dev` from your package manager.
 This can be done on Debian based systems (i.e. Ubuntu, Linux Mint) by executing the following in a terminal

-    sudo apt-get install build-essential libx11-dev
+    sudo apt-get install build-essential libx11-dev libxinerama-dev

 Then, copy and paste the following block of code into your terminal to download and install dmenu 4.5